 282. For managed livestock manures, an integrated approach should account for improved practices during the storage, handling and/or processing of manures (chapter IV), potentially resulting in more and/or higher availability of N at land application.
 Grazed land will receive N in a less managed form, usually through uneven dung and urine deposition by grazing livestock.
 Managed land will also receive N inputs from biological fixation by legumes and non-symbiotic microbes, from wet and dry atmospheric deposition of N species and, more indirectly, from the recycling of crop residues; these inputs are discussed at the landscape scale in chapter VI.

 283. Together, these direct and indirect inputs are estimated to total approximately 27 million tons of N per year for the European Union (see figure V.1 below).
 Note that these are not all new N inputs to land; for example, grazing returns, crop residues and some of the applied manure represent a recycling of N previously removed from the soil as forage or feed for animals and subsequently returned in a different, and often more reactive, form.
 The characteristics of these different sources of N and their management are important in determining and improving the agronomic value to crop and forage production and reducing potentially damaging impacts on the environment and climate.
 Across the UNECE region, existing legal frameworks limit N inputs to agricultural land in certain vulnerable regions (such as those covered by the Nitrates Directive within the European Union).
-Further sources of guidance on practices for reducing the impact of agricultural practices on N and P leaching to water are listed in section 4.1 of this chapter.
+Further sources of guidance on practices for reducing the impact of agricultural practices on N and P leaching to water are listed in appendix I of this document.

 284. Inorganic fertilizers represent the largest category of N inputs to agricultural land across much of the UNECE region, as illustrated for the European Union in figure V.1.
 In the absence of other N inputs, fertilizer N commonly doubles crop yields and fertilizer N is therefore vital to the profitability and productivity of crops in all parts of the UNECE region.
 Inorganic N fertilizers are used by almost all farms in the UNECE region, other than those committed to “organic” production (although even these can use some forms of inorganic fertilizer, including rock phosphate).
 There are a number of different formulations and blends of N-containing manufactured fertilizers used in Europe, but these can be broadly considered to deliver N in the chemical form of ammonium, nitrate or urea.
 Ammonium and nitrate are directly available for plant uptake (with different plant preferences and tolerances), although ammonium will also convert to nitrate in the soil through the microbial oxidative process of nitrification, which releases acidifying H+ ions into the soil solution.
-Ammonium and nitrate behave differently in the soil, with ammonium more susceptible to losses via ammonia volatilization, while nitrate is more susceptible to losses via denitrification (as gases N2O, NOx and N2) and leaching (NO3–).
+Ammonium and nitrate behave differently in the soil, with ammonium more susceptible to losses via ammonia volatilization, while nitrate is more susceptible to losses via denitrification (as gases N2O, NOx and N2) and leaching (NO3⁻).
 Urea hydrolyses after contact with moist soils in the presence of the ubiquitous urease enzyme to form ammonium (and subsequently nitrate); the hydrolysis process is associated with an increase in pH near the granules, which greatly increases the susceptibility to losses via ammonia volatilization.